MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-09-16-convert-managed-to-unmanaged.md

 The question is, how you can change your managed Power Platform solution into an un-managed one?
 Let's have a look at the scenario first:

-You develop Power Platform solutions in a development environment, then you export them as a managed solution into your UAT/test environment, so users can test it, but not change it anymore.
+You develop Power Platform solutions in a development environment, then you export them as a managed solution into your UAT/test environment, so users can test it, but not change it anymore!

 ![Image that shows a flowchart how to export a solution as managed from the developer environment and as managed to an UAT/testing environment](/images/ManagedAsUnmanaged_1.png)